 Look for bears along the Port Alberni Boardwalk

-If you’re lucky, during the late summer and into early September, you may see bears from the Port Alberni Boardwalk at the Victoria Quay.
+If you’re lucky, you may see bears from the Port Alberni Boardwalk at the Victoria Quay during the late summer and early September.
 These black bears try to catch salmon along the banks of the Somass River.
-This spot is also great for birding.
-There are almost 160 different varieties of birds here.
-The boardwalk offers great views of the harbour and surrounding mountains.

-More things to do in Port Alberni – look for black bears trying to catch salmon along the banks of the Somass River.
-Photo: Wendy Nordvik-Carr©
+Look for black bears trying to catch salmon along the banks of the Somass River.
+Photo: Wendy Nordvik-Carr©13.
+Take a tour down the Alberni Inlet

 Take a wildlife tour down the deep ocean waters of the stunning Alberni Inlet for a chance to see sea lions, seals and migrating whales.
-Along the coast you may also view bears, otters and minks along with soaring eagles and other sea birds.
-Tours are offered by Lady Rose Marine Services.
-You can even purchase a round trip ticket on a working freighter to voyage down the inlet from Port Alberni to Bamfield, on the west coast and back.
+You may also see bears, otters, minks, soaring eagles, and other sea birds along the coast.

 14. Zipline through Kennedy River Canyon